Centre transforming railway infrastructure by making record investment: PM Modi | Business

 - India

+All the railway projects, inaugurated by him, for West Bengal are estimated to be worth more than Rs 5,000 crore.

-Noting that doubling of tracks and electrification is underway at a record speed, he said that the eastern and western freight corridors will bring revolutionary changes to the country's economy.
+Noting that the doubling of tracks and electrification is underway at a record speed, he said the eastern and western freight corridors will bring revolutionary changes to the country's economy.

 ''Today's Vande Bharat train was launched from the land where 'Vande Mataram' slogan was coined.
 The launch date of December 30 is significant as Netaji Subhas Chandra Bose had hoisted the tricolour in Andaman and Nicobar Islands on this day in 1943,'' he said.